Games on Endogenous Networks: Framework

 Within the class of separable network games, we can state simple order conditions that determine the structure of stable networks, and these cover all of our applications.
-In a network game with network formation, we can view higher actions and additional links as two different activities in which a player can invest.
-Given payoffs of the form \eqref{eq:parametricpayoff}, we say the game exhibits \textbf{action-link complements} if $g$ satisfies a single-crossing condition in its first argument:
+In a network game with network formation, we can view higher actions and additional links as two different activities in which a player can invest; the following definition captures a notion of complementarity between these activities.

+\begin{definition} Given payoffs of the form \eqref{eq:parametricpayoff}, the game exhibits \textbf{action--link complements} if $g$ satisfies a single-crossing condition in its first argument:

 whenever $s' > s$.
 Actions and links are complements if taking higher actions makes forming additional links more attractive.
-The game exhibits \textbf{action-link substitutes} if the above implication holds whenever $s' < s$.\footnote{This definition readily extends to arbitrary network games with network formation---a game exhibits link-action complements if $u_i(G +ij, \mathbf{s}) - u_i(G - ij, \mathbf{s}) \geq (>) \; 0$ implies $ u_i(G+ij, s'_i, s_{-i}) - u_i(G - ij, s'_i, s_{-i}) \geq (>) \; 0)$ whenever $s'_i > s_i$ and link-action substitutes if the implication holds for $s'_i < s_i$.} Actions and links are substitutes if taking higher actions makes forming additional links less attractive.
+The game exhibits \textbf{action--link substitutes} if the above implication holds whenever $s' < s$.\footnote{This definition readily extends to arbitrary network games with network formation---a game exhibits action--link complements if $u_i(G +ij, \mathbf{s}) - u_i(G - ij, \mathbf{s}) \geq (>) \; 0$ implies $ u_i(G+ij, s'_i, s_{-i}) - u_i(G - ij, s'_i, s_{-i}) \geq (>) \; 0)$ whenever $s'_i > s_i$ and action--link substitutes if the implication holds for $s'_i < s_i$.} Actions and links are substitutes if taking higher actions makes forming additional links less attractive. \end{definition}

-Analogously, we say the game exhibits \textbf{positive spillovers} if $g$ satisfies a single-crossing condition in its second argument:
+Whereas the previous definition captures how increases in the player's action affect that player's willingness to link, the next one concerns how such increases affect the player's attractiveness as a neighbor. \begin{definition} The game exhibits \textbf{positive spillovers} if $g$ satisfies a single-crossing condition in its second argument: